 This snake is a brown, occasionally gray.
 As they get older, their pattern becomes less distinct, the opposite of other subspecies like the long-tailed boa.

 They start out a bright boa covered in dark browns, yellows and light tan colors.
 But as they age, their pattern fades, leaving behind the tan underneath.
-According to the journal Caribbean Herpetology, they feed on local bats.
+According to Caribbean Herpetology, they feed on local bats.

 In other ways, they’re similar to most boas.
-They get to eight feet long, and are quite sturdy too, just like BCCs.
+They grow to eight feet long, and are quite sturdy too, just like BCCs.
 Because they’re quite different from other kinds of boa, they’re considered by some to be an entirely separate species (Boa nebulosa).

 This often occurs when populations of a certain animal are isolated on an island, away from others of the same species.
 They will develop adaptations of their own.
 This provided the basis of Darwin’s theory of evolution—he noticed that birds on different islands of the Galapagos had adapted differently to habitats and prey, despite being so geographically close together.

 The first ones captured and brought to the U.S. were captured by a zoologist named James D. Lazell, who donated them to the Philadelphia Zoo.
-They’re exceptionally rare snakes to find as a pet.

 The first breeding pairs were brought back to the U.S. after an expedition by Robert A. Young and Tyler Miller, who traveled to the island to find and capture the snake that locals called ‘Tete’chein’ (meaning ‘dog’s head’ in the local variant of French).
 While they did bring several couples home, they seemingly abandoned their breeding project after a few years.